inspircd/docs/docs/4/breaking-changes.md

 - `<security:allowcoreunload>` has been removed with no replacement (now always disabled).

+- `<showwhois:showfromopers>` has been removed.
+If you wish to make a server operator immune from this mode then give them the `users/secret-whois` privilege.

 - `<shun:affectsopers>` has been removed.
 If you wish to keep this behaviour then give your server operators the `servers/ignore-shuns` privilege.

 - `<sslmodes:enableumode>` has been removed with no replacement (now always enabled).